qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

   classes that are found in it.

 ``Count field name`` [string]
-  The field name that contains the points count can be edited
+  The name of the field to store the count of points

   Default: *NUMPOINTS*